guildai/guild.ai/pages/guildfile.md

 - The operation is named `train` and can be run using ``guild run train``.

-- The main Python module is also named `train` and should be defined in a file named `train.py` in the same directory as `guild.yml`.
+- The main Python module is also named `train` and can be defined in a file named `train.py` in the same directory as `guild.yml`.

 - The operation defines two flags: `learning-rate` and `batch-size`, each with default values.

-To run the `train` operation, change to the directory containing `guild.yml` and run:
+You can run the operation from a command terminal by changing the project directory (the directory containing `guild.yml`) and running the command:

 ``` command
 guild run train